Help With Asperger Syndrome (now considered a part of ASD)

 The Brain Balance Program® combines individually customized sensory motor and academic activities that address right brain connectivity and associated behavioral issues.

-Help and Hope for Asperger’s Syndrome (ASD)
+Help and Hope for Asperger’s Syndrome (now considered a part of ASD)

 The Brain Balance Program is designed to offer a drug-free, integrated approach that focuses on the whole child and brings parents and kids together to help lead a more successful academic and personal life.